Facing the challenge of opportunity in Chicago back in May of 1864 were two young Bostonians, George W. Lyon and Patrick J. Healy.

 A revolutionary instrument was introduced by the company in 1935.
 The depression was not yet over and incomes were smaller; the trend was to urban apartments and smaller homes.
 Piano manufacturers faced the problem of developing a good piano requiring less space, at a lower price.
 The solution was the “vertical” piano and Lyon & Healy was the first retailer in the world to show, stock and sell this important instrument, which is credited with revitalizing the piano industry.

 The modern Style 30 harp of revolutionary construction was introduced in 1959, with a stately, formal appearance and an architectural shape that gave it a unique sound popular amongst symphony players.
-Three years later, Lyon & Healy introduced another new but smaller harp, the Troubadour, a modestly priced introductory harp for beginners and hobbyists.
+Two years later, Lyon & Healy introduced another new but smaller harp, the Troubadour, a modestly priced introductory harp for beginners and hobbyists.

 In 1964 the company introduced a graceful, new, contemporary-styled harp, the Centennial model 100, in commemoration of the company’s 100th anniversary and the 75th anniversary of the Lyon & Healy harp.
 By the 1970s, Lyon & Healy’s harp division continued to flourish, but it perceived that it could no longer maintain a full range of products and services.
 The company decided to concentrate solely on the manufacturing and sale of harps.

 With enhances in technology by 1982, the lengthy waiting time for pedal harps had been greatly reduced.
 In 1985 Lyon & Healy Harps became the first manufacturer of large harps to produce a small non-pedal harp in large quantities with the Folk harp.
 Its compact size made all the strings accessible to even the smallest of players and its light weight easy to transport.
 Also introduced at this time was the Style 85, an affordable pedal harp with a subtle elegant design.
-The Style 85 series has grown to include 5 sizes and has become one of the best selling styles in the world.
+The Style 85 series has grown to include 5 sizes and has become one of the best-selling styles in the world.

 In the 1970s and 80s, Lyon & Healy Harps, while changing hands of ownership, faced an uncertain future.
 In 1987, the late Victor Salvi, founder of Salvi Harps of Italy, surprised the harp world when he added Lyon & Healy Harps to his business group so that the company could continue to focus on making the Lyon & Healy harp as it had since 1889.